swanest/load-process-manager/README.md

 load-process-manager is tiny library that eases the hassle of handling and managing child process.
 It will also spread requests across workers in an efficient way taking into account the pressure of the workers (RSS memory usage at the moment)

+## Breaking change since v1.x
+ * LPM handles Streams v3 (parent -- > child / child -- > parent) and
+ * Sending sockets to children
+ * The callback of the requests responses will now give a `Response` object instead of just the responded payload

+So therefore LPM now works only with node `>= v0.12.x`

 ## Example

 Master process: